nevendyulgerov/documents/ammo.md

 `Note:` The .overwrite() methods works just as .configure() - it gives access to the 'node' method.
 Each node defined under an .overwrite() will overwrite an existing node with the same node under the same node family.

+`Note:` You cannot re-define nodes.
+The .configure('nodeFamily').node('nodeName') API will not allow you to replace existing nodes.
+The only way to reassign a node is by using the .overwrite() method.

 #### Calling and getting nodes in ammo.app

 To get a node, use the .getNode() method.
 To call a node, use the .callNode() method: